 A Primer on Investing in Gold

-Publisher’s Note: I wrote this gold investing primer for you last August.
+Publisher’s Note: I wrote this gold investing primer for you last August, 2023.
 The price of gold has climbed to all-time highs since then, leading to several requests for information on the basics.
 What follows is a primer on investing in gold and silver stocks, from ETFs on down to individual junior mining stocks.
-We provide premium investment research that focuses exclusively on that smaller end of the gold stock spectrum.
+We have premium investment research that focuses exclusively on that smaller end of the gold stock spectrum.
 To skip right to that, click here

 —Nick